Superior Stateroom Deck 3

 After disembarkation procedures are completed, you will be greeted at the port by our local representative.

-You will be transferred by coach to Osaka airport for your domestic flight selected by PONANT to Tokyo.
+You will be transferred by coach to Kansai international Airport for your domestic flight selected by PONANT to Tokyo.

 Upon arrival, you will be greeted by our local representative.

-You will depart the Tokyo airport by coach for the Okura Tokyo 5* hotel selected by PONANT, for checking in.
+You will depart the Tokyo airport by coach for the AC by Marriott Ginza Tokyo 5* hotel selected by PONANT, for checking in.

 Dinner will be served in the restaurant of your hotel.